SpoonX/aurelia-orm/doc/decorators.md

 Aurelia-orm ships with a couple of decorators that help you configure your entities.
 These decorators offer functionality and convenience.

 IMPORTANT for Babel users:
-Propterty decorators cause dirty-checking when binding.
-Add the @observable() decorator from  aurelia-binding` to those properties to prevent that
+The babel implementation of propterty decorators cause Aurelia to dirty-check a bound parameter.
+Add the `@observable()` decorator from  `aurelia-binding` to those properties to prevent that

 ## Small example